-Our resource library is a gender-neutral space and is open to all University of Victoria students and community members.
-We have two computers (including a large screen for visual accessibility), a free local telephone, free printing, and a collection of feminist literature to borrow from our library.
+Our resource library is an all-gender space and open to all University of Victoria students and community members.
+We have two computers (including a large screen for visual accessibility), a free local telephone, free printing, and a collection of intersectional feminist, anti-racist literature and zines to borrow.

 Our current titles range in topics, including anti-racist writing, queer and trans literature, classic feminist literature, contemporary feminist writing, queer erotica, sexual health information, feminist research methods, and more.